josephGZC/airbnb_revenue_analysis/README.md

 ### 5.4.
 Host Segmentation and Pricing Dynamics <a name="dynamics"></a>  <a href="#toc">[↑]</a>

-- Professional hosts lead with 62% of listings, followed by single owners who contribute 21.2%, while hosts with 2-5 units account for 16%.
+- <p align="justify">Professional hosts lead with 62% of listings, followed by single owners who contribute 21.2%, while hosts with 2-5 units account for 16%.</p>

-- From 2019 to 2021, there was an overall increase in quarterly nightly rates across all host types.
-However, a decrease in nightly rates is observed in 2022 across all quarters.
+- <p align="justify">From 2019 to 2021, there was an overall increase in quarterly nightly rates across all host types.
+However, a decrease in nightly rates is observed in 2022 across all quarters.</p>
 <table cellspacing="0" cellpadding="0">
   <tr>
     <td style="border: 1px solid white; padding: 0px 5px 2px 0px;">